angel-git/tarkov-stash/README.md

 - Backup your profile
 - Set _found in raid_ to items
 - Increase stock of items (currency, ammo)
+- Restore durability, usage etc from armors, keys, meds...

 ### Limitations

-- Some images are not correct as they don't include all attachments
+- Some images are not accurate as they don't include all attachments
-- Rotates items don't look nice
+- Rotated items don't look nice
+- Some items show wrong duration (like USEC baseball cap)

+### Future features

+- Compatible with 0.3.15 (v1)
+- Duplicate items (v1)
+- Open containers (future...)

 ### Screenshots